cyverse/atmosphere-v2-apiary-docs/src/quotas.md

 # Group Quota -done-
-Quotas are available resource allocations on Atmosphere
+Quotas are available resource allocations on Atmosphere.
+They determine the maximum amount of combined CPU, memory, disk and number of volumes that a user can launch.

 ## Quota [/quotas/{id}]
 A single Quota object.